plaublin/japanese-recipes/_recipes/pizza-pan.md

 ---

 For 2 pizza pan.
-The pizza sauce includes tomato, onion, garlic, origan, basil, pepper, salt and can be found in most of the Japanese supermarkets; same for the small sausages.
+The pizza sauce includes tomato, onion, garlic, origan, basil, pepper, salt.
+It can be found in most of the Japanese supermarkets; same for the small sausages.